 The Ram Promaster City is 15′,5″ long and 6′ wide.

 Looking for a simple and comfortable mattress?
-Check out this tri-fold memory foam mattress.
+Check out the best mattresses for van life.

 However, I do have a few vital items in here for camping and traveling full-time, including a portable 37-quart ARB fridge I can’t live without.
 And two 50-watt flexible solar panels connected to an inverter that runs my fridge and powers my devices.